shashi95/log-analysis/README.md

 Open up terminal and run this command - python log_analysis.py

-I have created two views here - all_calls and error_calls all_call - this view constains date wise all api calls irrespective of whether it is success of error calls. error_calls - date wise number of error calls.
+I have created two views here - all_calls and error_calls all_call - this view constains date wise all api calls irrespective of whether it is success or error calls. error_calls - date wise number of error calls.

 Above two views helped a lot in finding out % error calls.